NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 nameserver to handle this condition correctly.

 {#zonereset}
-When the `<m-unique-N>` label of a member zone changes and the zone does not have an poch property (see (#epochproperty)), all its associated state MUST be reset, including the zone itself.
+When the `<unique-N>` label of a member zone changes and the zone does not have an poch property (see (#epochproperty)), all its associated state MUST be reset, including the zone itself.
 This can be relevant for example when zone ownership is changed.
 In that case one does not want the new owner to inherit the metadata.
 Other situations might be resetting DNSSEC state, or forcing a new zone transfer.
-This reset is tied to `<m-unique-N` because A simple removal followed by an addition of the member zone would be insufficient for this purpose because it is infeasible for secondaries to track, due to missed notifies or being offline during the removal/addition.
+This reset is tied to `<unique-N` because A simple removal followed by an addition of the member zone would be insufficient for this purpose because it is infeasible for secondaries to track, due to missed notifies or being offline during the removal/addition.

 If an epoch property is present, the steps in (#epochproperty) describe how to signal a zone reset.